golemfactory/golem-architecture/arch-snapshot/arch.md

 [GSB (Golem Service Bus)](#gsb), allowing remote calls between Nodes to feel as seamless as local service calls.

 The Network module offers the following core functionalities:
-- Sending RPC-like messages to other Nodes (addressed by NodeId), with or without waiting for a response
+- Sending RPC messages to other Nodes (addressed by NodeId), with or without waiting for a response
-- Sending RPC-like messages with a stream response
+- Sending RPC messages with a stream response
+- Support for choosing between reliable and unreliable message delivery options.
-- Forwarding network-received messages to the appropriate modules listening on the GSB
+- Forwarding network-received RPC messages to the appropriate modules listening on the GSB
 - Sending broadcast messages on specific topics across the network (The Network module provides functionality to send messages to a subset of Nodes.
 It is the responsibility of other modules to implement algorithms that ensure network-wide message reach if required)